-UK49s lottery tax:
+UK49s lottery tax

 The national lottery in the United Kingdom was first introduced in 1994.
-Since the time of its inception, the UK49s lottery is now one of the largest in the world, played regularly by over 70% of the population and with a turnover of about of about Euro 5.5 billion per annum of which well over 80% comes from the national lotto game, and the rest from scratch cards.
+Since the time of its inception, the UK49s lottery is now one of the largest in the world, played regularly by over 70% of the population and with a turnover of about Euro 5.5 billion per annum of which well over 80% comes from the national lotto game, and the rest from scratch cards.
 No other lottery organization is allowed by law to offer prices of over Euro 100,000 and in practice no other organization competes significantly with the national lottery with respect to offering huge prices for very small stakes.

 1. Where does the money go?